FREQUENTLY ASKED QUESTIONS

 Can I attend my session?

 You can attend your audio mastering session for an additional charge, or schedule a tour of the studio before your project starts.
-Sorry, we don’t offer attended sessions for vinyl mastering.
+Unfortunately we don’t offer attended sessions for vinyl mastering.

 Where can I find your rates & pricing?

-Give us a call at 323-276-0477, or email us at info [at] infrasonicsound.com and we can provide you with a price quote.
+Shoot us an email at info [at] infrasonicsound.com and we can provide you with a price quote.
 Our rates vary based on the type of project and engineer you are working with.

 I’m planning a vinyl release for the first time.
 Where do I start?